mre/navo-docs/docs/tutorials/dc-motor-pid-control.markdown

 Tuning the parameters or the gain in a runnng system is a topic in itself.

 Hope I was able to explain the PID controller mechanism!
-With this basic understanding, <a href="https://navo-org.github.io//navo-docs/docs/tutorials/dc-motor-rpm-ros.html">head over here</a> to see how we could combine all what we have learnt theoretically so far to a more practical example.
+With this basic understanding, [head over here](https://navo-org.github.io/navo-docs/docs/tutorials/dc-motor-rpm-ros.html) to see how we could combine all what we have learnt theoretically so far to a more practical example.